GoogleCloudPlatform/ml-on-gcp/gce/survival-training/README.md

 Compute Engine instances have a [metadata server that we use to store specific parameter settings](https://cloud.google.com/compute/docs/storing-retrieving-metadata#custom), or parametrizations, for training jobs.
 This gives you the flexibility to deploy training jobs with different parameterizations to multiple Compute Engine instances at different times.

-We will use instance metadata to store information such as:
+We use instance metadata to store information such as:

 + model hyperparameters